 But, what if there were ways to alleviate the pain, reclaim mobility, and enjoy your life without ever needing to go under the knife?

 Today, we discuss how you can do just that.
 But first—why should you be so wary of surgery in the first place?

 There’s no such thing as safe surgery

 We tend to think of surgery as a painful, but safe, solution to many ills.
 We think it so safe, that there’s an entire industry of elective surgeries.

 But the truth is, surgery always comes with risk.
-One of my coworkers lost a good friend due to an infection she contracted getting a facelift.
+I recently read about a patient who died due to an infection contracted while getting a face lift.
 There is always risk involved in surgery.

 Now it’s true that some surgeries are riskier than others.
 It’s harder to operate on a heart or brain than a leg.
 And some people have greater risk than others.
 Diabetes or a history of heart trouble, for instance, up the odds that something will go wrong.

 That’s why it’s important, before any surgery, to ask how high your personal risk is.
 And you have to weigh that against the benefit.
 When it comes to joint replacement surgery, the risk is usually higher than the reward demands.

 On top of that, though we don’t think of it this way, joint replacement is a temporary fix.
 Most replacement joints have a shelf-life of around 20 years—but sometimes much less.
 If you’re having surgery at 59, you’re most likely going to have to go through the whole process again, at a more advanced age.

 That’s why the best solution is to avoid surgery altogether, with these three tips.